 a ) Endometrial polyps:

-The signs for endometriosis are abdominal pain, heavy bleeding and spine, and lower backache, etc. Infertility is the outcome of endometriosis, as it destroys the menstrual cycle and uterus.
+The signs of endometriosis are abdominal pain, heavy bleeding, pain in the spine, lower backache, etc. Infertility is the outcome of endometriosis, as it destroys the menstrual cycle and uterus.

 The signs and symptoms of endometriosis

 The manifestations of endometriosis include heavy menstrual flow.
 Named as a mittelschmerz disorder, severe pain during ovulation.

 Dysuria is a condition in which urgency for urination occurs along with pain.
 Pain during sexual intercourse, severe back pain, and pelvic pain.

 Being treated for ovarian cancer, brain cancer, and non-Hodgkin’s lymphoma are said to be related to endometriosis.
 Genetic reasons, environmental factors, and changes in the genome lead to endometriosis too.